atlantichabitatmodels/communityofpractice/pages/contribute.md

 ### How do I start a new page?

-Before starting a new page, consult with the website maintainers if and where the page should be created by [opening an issue](#how-do-i-report-an-issue).
-The steps below describe how to create a page after this has been discussed.

 1. Browse the [website repository](https://github.com/atlantichabitatmodels/communityofpractices) to the place where you want to create the page.
 See [how content is organized](#how-is-content-organized).
 2. Click `Create new file`.
 You need to be logged-in to GitHub to do this.

     ![Create button on GitHub](https://www.tdwg.org/static/pages/about/website-faq/create-page-button.png)

-3. Name your file `page-name/index.md`.
+3. Name your file `pages/page-name.md`.
 File names should be short, lowercase and hyphen-separated.

     ![Name file](https://www.tdwg.org/static/pages/about/website-faq/create-page-name.png)